xiaodaigh/Fread.jl/README.md

 by default the `feather` output path is `path_to_csv*".feather` i.e. with the feather extension attached to the input file.

 ## Why?
 Because `data.table::fread` is fast!
-And is often much faster than Julia native solutions.
+And is often much faster than native pure-Julia solutions at the moment